-Challenge: We were charged with creating a brand for a tile product – that isn’t really tile – marketed to audiences in the construction, interior design and renovation business.
+We were charged with creating a brand for an innovative tile product — one that doesn’t make use of traditional tile composition — marketed to audiences in the construction, interior design and renovation business.

 This high-tech, easy-to-use and cost-effective material faces fierce competition among construction audiences against industry standards like ceramic, marble, slate and granite.

 The client came to us with an innovative new product and a name – Versi-Tile.
 Unfortunately, the name proved to be in use by another company, so we started by renaming the product.

 For our audience of contractors, we didn’t want to get overly clever or vague.
 We wanted the target to identify the product as a viable tile alternative, but also establish the brand as upscale and modern.